sofiyams/07-lab-json-ajax/README.md

 # Javascript JSON API example

-The master branch shows how to use the public Wikipedia API.

-1. Clone the repo and push to your own GitHub account
-2. Set up GitHub Pages for your new repo
-3. Play with the existing code and try to change some of the query parameters
+This example uses the public Wikipedia API, and the older JavaScript method XMLHttp.
+Wikipedia doesn't require an API key, so this example will work right away.
+The Flickr and Guardian branches use the more recent JavaScript `fetch`, and JavaScript promises.

 For a more general introduction to APIs try the Codecademy [mini course](https://www.codecademy.com/apis) on using APIs with JavaScript.